-

 Active ingredient: ethylmethylhydroxypyridine succinate.

-1 mL of the solution contains 50 mg of ethylmethylhydroxypyridine succinate.
+Each 1 ml of solution contains 50 mg of ethylmethylhydroxypyridine succinate.

-2 mL vial contains 100 mg of ethylmethylhydroxypyridine succinate.
+A 2 ml ampoule contains 100 mg of ethylmethylhydroxypyridine succinate.

-A complete list of excipients is given in section 6.1.
+A full list of excipients is provided in section 6.1.

 3. Dosage form